zammad/zammad-org/src/sr/documentation/use/basics/find-tickets.md

 If you search for new tickets to work on, your first look should be in the overview section.
-You can either open it by clicking the `Overviews` button in the navigation bar or use the keyboard shortcut [[o]].
+You can either open it by clicking the `Overviews` button in the primary navigation or use the keyboard shortcut [[o]].
 You can see overviews as a kind of ticket lists.

 By default, there are some built-in overviews you can use.
 For example,